RHEnVision/provisioning-backend/docs/dev-environment.md

 ## Sources

 [Sources](https://github.com/RedHatInsights/sources-api-go) is an authentication inventory.
-Since it only requires Go, Redis and Postgres, we created a shell script that automatically checks out sources from git, compiles it, installs and creates postgres database, seeds data and starts the sources application.
+Since it only requires Go, Redis and Postgres, we created a shell script that automatically checks out sources from git, compiles it, installs and creates postgres database, seeds data and starts the Sources application.

 Follow [instructions](../scripts/README.sources) to perform the setup.
 Note that configuration via `sources.local.conf` is **required** before the setup procedure.
 This has been written and tested for Fedora Linux, in other operating systems perform all the commands manually.